快猫视频

 Block 1: The Big Questions and Initiatives

-Block 1 identifies the global economic challenges of the twenty-first century in a historical perspective, the actors behind global economic governance, and the different types of economic goals identified by international institutions.
+Block 1 identifies the global economic challenges of the twenty-first century from a historical perspective, the actors behind global economic governance, and the different types of economic goals identified by international institutions.
 It also discusses accounting methods for analysing international transactions and how economists choose and use economic models.

 Block 2: Growth and Trade